actions/actions-runner-controller/README.md

 You can create a GitHub App for either your user account or any organization, below are the app permissions required for each supported type of runner:

-_Note: Links are provided further down to create an app for your logged in user account or an organisation with the permissions for all runner types set in each link's query string_
+_Note: Links are provided further down to create an app for your logged in user account or an organization with the permissions for all runner types set in each link's query string_

 **Required Permissions for Repository Runners:**<br />
 **Repository Permissions**